 What is Grandparents’/Grandfriends’ Day?

-This CA tradition will take place on Friday, October 14, 2016.
+This CA tradition usually takes place in November, but due to COVID, virtual classroom visits took place the last two years.
 It is an opportunity for grandparents and special friends to visit our school and see our program in action.
 The day begins with an all-school assembly and continues with activities in the individual classrooms.
+Hopefully, we will be able to get back to in-person visits soon.

 What is the Community Oyster Roast?

-This is a CA fundraiser/social event that will take place on Saturday, October 14, 2017, following Grandparents’ and Grandfriends’ Day.
+This is a CA fundraiser/social event that will takes place in October.
 It is lots of fun, and tickets sell out fast every year.
 Don’t worry if roasted or fried oysters are not your thing—there is clam chowder, hamburgers, hot dogs, sweet potato fries and desserts.
 The Oyster Roast is for ADULTS ONLY.

 What is the Holiday Program of Lessons and Carols?

-This CA tradition will take place on Friday, December 15, 2017 in the gym, in the morning before school is dismissed for the winter holidays.
+This CA tradition will take place in the gym, in the morning before school is dismissed for the winter holidays.
 Light snacks are provided.
 Parents, family, and friends have the opportunity to enjoy singing, instrumental music, and a skit performed by the students.
 Sometimes special holiday “accessories” such as a red shirt or Santa hats are required.
 Mrs. Hays will let you know in advance.

-An evening program of the arts by students in Pre-K 3&4 through Grade Eight.
+An evening program of the arts by students in Pre-K 3&4 through Grade Eight in May.
 Each student has a visual art piece and also contributes to a performance.

 What’s up with Graduation?